jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

 mysql-55-centos7   ConfigChange, ImageChange   1
 ```

+### Volume Binding:
+Now that the mysql pod has been successfully created (using the *emptyDir* volume), it's time to bind the container to the ceph volume.

-Volume information is also visible on the OSE-master:
+Volume information is visible on the OSE-master:

 ```
 #on the OSE-master: